 If you choose to work with an advisor on your plan to achieve FIRE, make sure to avoid flea-based planners.
 Yech, who wants to get fleas?!
 That’s too high a price to pay to achieve Feline Indifference.

 Well, there you have it: my 7 pillars of frugal living.
 10 would have been a nice number, but — before I could come up with 3 more pillars — I lost interest in writing this post and decided to take a nap.
-As befitting of some who has achieved Feline Indifference Rest Everyday…
+As befitting of someone who has achieved Feline Indifference Rest Everyday…

 Note from the (human) editor: